-A couple weeks ago we wrote an article titled What’s JYM Really Worth?
-The Numbers You Won’t Believe where we revealed the three-year revenue numbers for JYM prior to the break-up and ensuing Bodybuilding.com vs. Jim Stoppani lawsuit (Update: The case is now settled).
+A couple weeks ago we wrote an article about the Bodybuilding.com vs. Jim Stoppani lawsuit (which is now settled).

 In that post, we mentioned that the was time to bring out the big guns – so the specialists are here to make comment.